Perspective | For NBC4’s Chris Gordon, a return to his first love: The law

 There may have been some showmanship involved, too, a holdover from his legal days.
 One of the cases Gordon took to trial before moving to Washington involved defending a man accused of swiping $2,000 in cash from an open safe at a small-town butcher’s shop.

 “I had elicited in testimony that the $2,000 was not two thousand-dollar bills.
-It was a stack four inches high and six inches wide,” Gordon said.
+It was a stack 4 inches high and 6 inches wide,” Gordon said.

 Gordon put his client on the stand wearing the same clothes the accused had worn on the day the money went missing.